Step-by-Step: How working with me helps people living abroad

 Therapy can help you make sense of what you’re carrying, and how to hold it differently.

-Free call (Optional.)
+Free - discovery call

-Ongoing sessions.
+Ongoing session

 After the first session, we’ll continue with 50-minute online sessions, from wherever you are in the world.